California Sea Lion

 Sea lions breed mainly on offshore islands, ranging from Southern California's Channel Islands to Mexico, although a few pups have been born on Año Nuevo and the Farallon Islands in Central California as well.

 Female California sea lions reach sexual maturity around 3 years of age, whereas males are sexually mature at 5 years old.
 Sea lions return to their rookeries (or breeding grounds) in Southern and Central California each year where females give birth to their pups in early summer.
-In fact, more than half of all pups are born on June 15 each year.
+In fact, most California sea lions are born in the first two weeks of June each year.

 Newborn California sea lions weigh 13 to 20 pounds and stay with their mother for about a year as they nurse and learn important survival skills, like how to swim and find food on their own.

 Mothers recognize their pups on crowded rookeries through smell and vocalizations.
 In turn, pups learn to recognize the smell and vocalizations of their mothers.
 A few weeks after females give birth, they are ready to mate again before the males migrate north toward British Columbia.

 California sea lions are very social animals—groups often rest closely packed together at favorite haul-out sites on land or float together on the ocean's surface in groups called "rafts."

 They are sometimes seen porpoising, or jumping out of the water, presumably to speed up their swimming.
 Sea lions have also been seen surfing breaking waves.

 As opportunistic eaters, California sea lions feed on squid, octopus and small schooling fish like herring, anchovies and sardines.
 In turn, sea lions are preyed upon by orca whales and great white sharks, and face a variety of other threats in the wild, including human activity, such as gunshots and entanglement in ocean trash.